Kamala is for they/them

-"Kamala is for they/them, President Trump is for you" were a series of political advertisements commissioned by then-Republican Party nominee Donald Trump's campaign to attack Kamala Harris during the 2024 United States presidential election.
+"Kamala is for they/them, President Trump is for you" was a series of political advertisements commissioned by then-Republican Party nominee Donald Trump's campaign to attack Kamala Harris during the 2024 United States presidential election.
 The ads feature excerpts from an interview that Harris gave to National Center for Transgender Equality Action Fund's Mara Keisling, where Harris supported tax-funded gender-affirming surgery for prisoners.
 Each ad's kicker was "Kamala is for they/them, President Trump is for you."

-The ads had several different variations, with the most notable featuring convicted first-degree murderer Rodney Quine - the first inmate to receive taxpayer-funded gender reassignment surgery under a program run by California in 2017, while Harris was the state's attorney general.
+The ads had several different variations, with the most notable featuring convicted first-degree murderer Shiloh Quine – the first inmate to receive taxpayer-funded gender reassignment surgery under a program run by California in 2017, while Harris was the state's attorney general.

 The Trump campaign put the ads in heavy rotation, airing more than 30,000 times in every swing state, and during televised NFL and college football games and NASCAR Xfinity Series races.
 According to an analysis by Future Forward, the Kamala Harris campaign's main Super PAC, "Kamala is for they/them" was one of Trump's most effective 30-second attack ads, shifting the race 2.7 percentage points in favor of Trump after viewers watched it.
 Conversely, an RCT study by Ground Media released by GLAAD, an LGBTQ media monitoring organization, stated that the ad did not have a statistically significant impact on who viewers intended to vote for.